spitbol/spitbol-docs/minimal.md

 ### SYSID -- return system identification

 This routine should return strings to head the standard printer output. the first string will be appended to a heading line of the form

 ```
     MACRO SPITBOL version v.v
 ```

 Supplied by SPITBOL itself. v.v are digits giving the major version number and generally at least a minor version number relating to osint should be supplied to give say

 ```
     MACRO SPITBOL version v.v(m.m)
 ```

-The second string should identify at least the machine and operating system.  preferably it should include the date and time of the run.  optionally the strings may include site name of the the implementor and/or machine on which run takes place, unique site or copy number and other information as appropriate without making it so long as to be a nuisance to users.  the first words of the SCBLKs pointed at need not be correctly set.
+The second string should identify at least the machine and operating system.  preferably it should include the date and time of the run.
+Optionally the strings may include site name of the the implementor and/or machine on which run takes place, unique site or copy number and other information as appropriate without making it so long as to be a nuisance to users.  the first words of the SCBLKs pointed at need not be correctly set.

 ```